Hemken/Statamarkdown/README.md

 library(Statamarkdown)
 help(package="Statamarkdown")
 ```
-If the package was installed, you should see an R Help page..
+If the package was installed, you should see an R Help page.

+Additional documentation can be found at https://www.ssc.wisc.edu/~hemken/Stataworkshops/Statamarkdown/stata-and-r-markdown.html .

 If you would like to contribute to this project, please "fork" it on Github and then clone it back to your computer.
 Make your changes and enhancements, push them back to your Github repository, then initiate a "pull" request.